mmuratarat/mmuratarat.github.io/_pages/faq.md

 #0.1199797153886391
 {% endhighlight %}

+#### What does statistically significant mean?

+In principle, statistical significance helps quantify whether a result is likely due to chance or to some factor of interest.
+More technically, it means that if the Null Hypothesis is true (which means there really is no difference), there’s a low probability of getting a result that is different.
+To determine whether the observed difference is statistically significant, we look at two outputs of a statistical test: (1) p-value (a conventional threshold for declaring statistical significance is a p-value of less than 0.05), and (2) Confidence interval (a confidence interval around a difference that does not cross zero also indicates statistical significance).

+Statistical significance does not mean practical significance (business relevance).
+Only by considering context can we determine whether a difference is practically significant; that is, whether it requires action.

 #### What is a p-value?
 Before we talk about what p-value means, let’s begin by understanding hypothesis testing where p-value is used to determine the statistical significance of our results, which is our ultimate goal.